🌠Qwen3-VL: How to Run Guide

 The goal of the GRPO notebook is to make a vision language model solve maths problems via RL given an image input like below:

 This Qwen3-VL support also integrates our latest update for even more memory efficient + faster RL including our Standby feature, which uniquely limits speed degradation compared to other implementations.
+You can read more about how to train vision LLMs with RL with our VLM GRPO guide.

 Last updated